Skip to content

 new Observation form

 A Timing Window is a timing constraint on the Observation, and consists of start and end times that can be specified up to the minutes unit, an avoid toggle switch that changes the meaning of the window, to be explained presently, and an optional note to provide additional information if required.
-Typically, a Timing Window will specify the range of times when the Observation should be performed i.e., the avoid toggle is unset.
-However, with the avoid toggle set the window then specifies the range of times when the Observation should not be performed.
+Typically, a Timing Window will specify when an external observation will be performed i.e., the avoid toggle is unset.
+However, with the avoid toggle set the window then specifies the range of times when the external observation will not be performed.
+You can add as many Timing Windows to an Observation as required by your needs.
+Please note that the start time must be at an earlier time than the end time, but that different Timing Windows may overlap.
+It is recommended to write optional notes to provide context for anyone reviewing your proposal.
+Notice that we assume all times are entered as UTC.
+Generally, most proposals will not be using this feature.

 Observations summary page